tendermint/tendermint/docs/nodes/configuration.md

 We will cover the new and deprecated parameters below.
 ### New Parameters

-There are three new parameters, which are enabled is use-legacy is set to false.
+There are three new parameters, which are enabled if use-legacy is set to false.

 - `queue-type` = sets a type of queue to use in the p2p layer.
 There are three options available `fifo`, `priority` and `wdrr`.
 The default is priority
 - `bootstrap-peers` = is a list of comma seperated peers which will be used to bootstrap the address book.